Skip to main content

 The program’s current state.
 Supports the same tags, counters, and attributes as participants.
 Use this for global logic that isn’t tied to any one participant, like a program-wide redemption cap.

-program.id // UUID string
+program.id // the program's public UUID (string)

 "milestone_reached" in program.tags